Beat Saber guide - How to create a full body tracking avatar

 You will need to place and rotate the created objects.
 Body object can stay where it is.
 Click on Head and move it to where your HMD would be.
 Somewhere around the eyes/nose with Z axis going forward, Y axis going upwards.
 Right and left hand objects should be slightly in front of your hands.
 With axis Z going forward (along the saber blade) and Y towards the wrist.
 Pelvis and feet trackers are placed and oriented depending on the trackers you use.
 For feet trackers it usually means that they are placed on your instep, with Z going upwards, Y going forward leaning down towards your toes.
-If your pelvis tracker is on the back like mine, the Z axis goes behind you, Y goes up.
+If your pelvis tracker is in front like mine, the Z axis goes forward, Y goes up.
 Note that for full body tracking working correctly you may need to edit your rig first so the bones are at correct places and correctly rotated.
 (I had a hard time figuring out what is correct since the original rig I had didn't work, then I decided to see if I can make it work in VRChat.
 What works in VRChat works usually in Beat Saber.
-Often setting roll on bones to 0 fixes leg problems.
-In armature edit mode, click on a bone, select everything pressing A and press ALT+R) (You can check this video out Full Body Tracking Fixes)
+Often setting roll on bones to 0 fixes leg problems (if not you have to align the bones in Blender).
+In armature edit mode, click on a bone, select everything pressing A and press ALT+R)

 When you have all objects and targets in place you will need to add two components to your model.
-Click on the root of your model in the Hierarchy window and add VR IK and IK Manager Advanced components.
-Then link the Targets in the IK Manager Advanced with the ones you created.
+Click on the root of your model in the Hierarchy window and add VRIK Manager component.
+Then link the Targets in the VRIK Manager with the ones you created.
 You can either drag them there or choose them from a list after clicking on the dot next to the empty field.
-You can leave the VR IK empty because it will populate on its own.
-Sometimes it doesn't and you have to add the bones yourself.
-If you are creating an avatar for full body tracking uncheck 'Plant Feet' in the VR IK component and set Leg_Position Weight and Leg_Rotation Weight for each leg to some values in the IK Manager Advanced.
-They should be closer to 1 so when you move the legs they would follow or rotate accordingly.
+If you are creating an avatar for full body tracking uncheck 'Plant Feet' in and set Leg_Position Weight and Leg_Rotation Weight for each leg to some non-zero values close to 1 in the VRIK Manager.

-If everything works click on the root object and add two components to it - Avatar Descriptor and Event Manager.
+Click on the root object and add Avatar Descriptor.
 Fill out the info in the descriptor.
 In order to get a thumbnail there you need to have a picture in your assets with the texture set to sprite (2d and UI) and then you can drag it into the Descriptor component.

 At this point you can add animations or dynamic bones.
 When you have everything as you want it you can export your avatar.

-In order to get your avatar in the game you need CustomAvatar plugin that can be downloaded from https://github.com/nicoco007/BeatSaberCustomAvatars/releases.
-I also had to install DynamicOpenVR from https://github.com/nicoco007/DynamicOpenVR/releases in order for the plugin to work.
-If by a chance the plugin won't show up just copy it several times.
-Don't ask me why it doesn't work the first time, it works, it just may need several attempts at installing.
+In order to get your avatar in the game you need CustomAvatar plugin that can be downloaded from https://github.com/nicoco007/BeatSaberCustomAvatars/releases or installed directly from ModAssistant.
 You will need to copy your avatar into CustomAvatars folder in the Beat Saber folder.
-After that you run Beat Saber and choose the Custom Avatar mod settings.
+After that run Beat Saber and choose the Custom Avatar mod settings.
 There you can choose your avatar and see if it works.
 Resize the model so it fits your height or arm span otherwise it may not work properly.
-If you want to use your avatar in first person view your avatar should also have First Person Exclusion component added.
+If you want to use your avatar in first person view your avatar should also have First Person Exclusion component added in Unity.
 There you set size to 1 and choose the element to exclude which would be the head.
 For this to work the head mesh needs to be separated from the body (you can do this in Blender in Edit mode.
-Select the head mesh, press P, click on separate by selection).
+Select the head mesh, press P, click on Separate by selection).

 If you download an avatar that is ready for full body tracking and you have it activated you may see your avatar be twisted when you choose it.
 This is something that seems to happen many avatars you download and does not seem to get fixed with the plugin's calibration.
 It can be fixed via Open VR Input-Emulator that can be downloaded from its GitHub page - https://github.com/matzman666/OpenVR-InputEmulator/releases.
 Close SteamVR before installing OpenVRIE.
 After it is installed it can be accessed from the SteamVR dashboard.
 You need to click on a grayed out cogged wheel.
 In the OpenVRIE settings you will need to change the Device Offset of the hip tracker.
 It is possible that you may need to fix other offsets too.
 The avatars may not be properly set up for FBT (usually pitch for the feet trackers) or they are set for different trackers.